-Clematis, those flowering vines with blooms that are single or double, rounded or star shaped, large or petite, add so much charm to trellises, swirling around mailboxes, scrambling up a mature tree, draping over arches and arbors.
+Clematis, those flowering vines with blooms that are single or double, rounded or star shaped, large or petite.
+They add so much charm to trellises, swirling around mailboxes.
+Or, scrambling up a mature tree and draping over arches and arbors.
 To know them, is to love them.
 Here we are highlighting Group 3 clematis, which bloom later, often into fall.

 Clematis are divided by bloom time into groups 1, 2, 3 (or sometimes A, B, C).
 The grouping determines when the flower will bloom and also when and how to prune.
 By planting clematis from all three groups you can have flowers for 5 months or more. ( More below on the different groups.)